timescale/docs/promscale/visualize-data/apm-experience.md

 1. In  the `Folder` drop-down menu, choose the folder to which you want to add the dashboard.
 1. Select the data sources from which you want the dashboard to query the data:
-    * For APM dashboards select `TimescaleDB or PostgreSQL data source` as `Promscale-SQL`.
+    * For application performance monitoring dashboards select `TimescaleDB or PostgreSQL data source` as `Promscale-SQL`.
-    * For APM dashboards select `Promscale Jaeger Tracing data source` as `Promscale-Tracing`.
+    * For application performance monitoringdashboards select `Promscale Jaeger Tracing data source` as `Promscale-Tracing`.
 1. Click `Import`.

 </procedure>